 Having realistic expectations, on the other hand, doesn’t guarantee happiness as them being realistic doesn’t mean that they will automatically materialize but you have a shot at attaining them provided that you work hard and persist.

-Here are some of the common unrealistic expectations which people hold and become frustrated and depressed when they don’t happen:
+Here are some of the common unrealistic expectations that people hold and become frustrated and depressed when they don’t happen:

 - Free shit.
 Nothing worthwhile is free.
 You must earn everything by your own efforts.
 If you are given something for free, you are losing something in exchange without realizing it.
 Government handouts are good examples of this phenomenon on a larger scale.
 The more the government hands out freebies, the more authoritarian it becomes.
 You lose your freedom in exchange for the freebies.
 Despise the free lunch.